How to Configure axe-core for React and Vue Applications

 • Overriding color-contrast globally instead of scoping to dynamic components.

-• Failing to reset axe.cleanup() between test runs, causing memory leaks.
+• Failing to call axe.cleanup() between test runs when reusing a browser context, which can cause memory leaks.

 • Using document.body as the target in SPAs with route-based lazy loading.